alkobtan-OR/pslp/README.md

 ## Objective Function

-The objective counts the number of pairs with a blocking relation and placed in the same stack:
+The objective counts the number of pairs that have a blocking relation and placed in the same stack:

 $$
 J(u)=\sum_{i=1}^{N-1} \sum_{j=i+1}^{N} c_{ij} \cdot y_{ij}, \qquad \min_{u} J(u).